KnowageLabs/Knowage-Documentation/administrator-guide/ka_ServerManager.rst

 Switch tenant and log in as administrator.
 Use the Import tab to upload the zipped folder and finalise the import.

-Use the GUI exhibited in :numref:`importofanalyt` to upload the zipped folder, to specify if to overwrite on the existind analytical drivers or add missing.
+Use the GUI to upload the zipped folder, to specify if to overwrite on the existind analytical drivers or add missing.
 Then click on next and continue by mapping roles among tenants and data sources.

-.. _importofanalyt:
 .. figure:: media/image87.png

     Import of analytical drivers